 Taking care of a premium acoustic is a bit like hitting the gym: you know in the long term you’ll be in better shape if you keep it up every day, even though the changes seem incremental at the time.

-It’s the same with your guitars: if you keep up some simple principals day to day you can keep your acoustic playing as well as the day you bought it.
+It’s the same with your guitars: if you keep up some simple and regular principles you can keep your acoustic playing as well as the day you bought it.

-Also most guitar manufacturers will not cover damage done to the guitar through humidity or damp problems, even if the guitar is in warranty.
+You should also keep in mind that most guitar manufacturers will not cover damage to your guitar through humidity or damp problems, even if the guitar is in warranty.
 So keeping your guitar safe is pretty important.

 Guitar Humidity Guide